top of page

 Stage 1 - Safety & Stabilisation - Complex Trauma Work during the 1st phase of trauma recovery - (Single, Multiple & Childhood Trauma)

-This workshop mainly focuses on how to support trauma survivors of Single, Multiple & CPTSD who are at the beginning of their recovery where their main goal is Stabilisation & Establishment of Safety.
+This workshop mainly focuses on how to support trauma survivors of PTSD & CPTSD who are at the beginning of their recovery where their main goal is Stabilisation & Establishment of Safety.
 This workshop is suitable for beginner practitioners working with trauma as it focusses on the first phase of trauma recovery where the body focused approach is most suitable to create safety and emotional stability.
 At the same, professionals with extensive experience in working with trauma often attend our workshops as we all know the learning process never stops in our field.
 These professionals will certainly expand their set of tools by enhancing creative techniques and will have an opportunity to learn much needed self-care techniques to prevent secondary trauma impact.

 All of our courses are built around Herman’s Three Stage Model of Trauma Recovery; with the first stage, Safety and Stabilisation, being the most important one.
 Very often trauma victims suffer from symptoms ranging from hypervigilance, anger, and extreme emotion to pain, depression and immobility.
 We look at ways to build up resources for trauma sufferers, both external and internal safety, including coping strategies for dealing with their symptoms.
 This course gives and suggests creative ways/techniques to bring clients into the “window of tolerance” because it is impossible to work with someone who is suffering the after-effects of trauma without first making them feel safe and helping them to find resources within themselves to help them manage their emotions.
+This work involves creating emotional stability (learning how to avoid being overcome with emotions) which brings the client into the “window of tolerance” where further trauma processing work can be done.

 We advise anyone who is interested in joining other groups to attend this workshop as a Stage 1 course is the base for majority of our other courses.

-Stage 2.
-Working with Intrusive Memory Experiences
+Working with Intrusive Memory Experiences (Flashbacks)

-This module focusses on how to further support trauma recovery when trauma survivors of Single or Multiple trauma are ready for Trauma Processing of Intrusive Memory Experiences.
+This module focuses on how to further support trauma recovery when trauma survivors of Single or Multiple trauma are ready for Trauma Processing of Intrusive Memory Experiences.
 This programme helps you to develop additional techniques and strategies essential to healing traumatic life situations presented by many clients.
 This is based on Phase 2 of Herman’s model, where safety and internal resources are in place so that work on the actual trauma can be done by using Systemic , Experiential, Embodied approaches.
 This is a stage where we support safe re-integration of traumatic experiences.

 Trauma is a “stuck” process in the body and we utilise embodied, experiential and systemic techniques to resolve blocks so that traumatic memory can be integrated into our normal memory system.
 We use indirect imaginal exposure processing which avoids re-triggering clients (e.g. narrative is the one of the main triggers) so that they are more likely to stay within the therapeutic window of tolerance (Briere and Scott, 2006).